 James Baldwin

-And while a significant portion of Dear Edward is spent on Edward navigating his personal grief, the book also illustrates Edward having to reconcile being the sole survivor of over 180 people.
-And, those people too, had loved ones, and hopes and dreams.
+While a significant portion of Dear Edward is spent on Edward navigating his personal grief, the book also illustrates Edward having to reconcile being the sole survivor of over 180 people.
+Those people, too, had loved ones and hopes and dreams.

 Buy Dear Edward